Myringoplasty (Type 1 Tympanoplasty)

 Repair of a perforation to allow normal activities such as swimming.

 Perforations are generally repaired by placing a graft composed of fascia, cartilage or perichondrium on the underside (medial side) of the perforation.
-The medial side is access by raising the tympanic membrane up with a cuff of ear canal mucosa attached (a tympanomeatal flap).
+The medial side is accessed by raising the tympanic membrane up with a cuff of ear canal mucosa attached (a tympanomeatal flap).
 The perforation can accessed down the ear canal (permeatal), by enlarging the canal via an endaural incision, or via a postauricular incision.
 The approach used depends on the site of the perforation and the surgeon’s preference.

 Length of procedure